jameslawler/notes/docs/portuguese-language/verbs/poder.md

 ## Writing Prompts

-1. Quando você aprendeu a nadar?
+1. Quando aprendeu a nadar?
 When did you learn to swim?
-2. O que você não podia fazer na escola?
+2. O que não podia fazer na escola?
 What were you not allowed to do at school?
-3. Você acha que vai chover amanhã?
+3. Acha que vai chover amanhã?
 Do you think it will rain tomorrow?